iiag/iiag-lore/races/Gnats/Language.md

  * **fibr** refers to a low level Gnat priest.
  * **fBR** refers to a high level Gnat priest, similar to a bishop.
  * **fo** combines clauses as "and" does.
+ * **n** is an affix meaning "having the property of".
+It is the simplest way to use a vowel.
  * **nn** means "person", "creature" or "animate being".
 Used in relation with a group of similarly describable creatures.
 See also *tnit*.
  * **kft** to go to, or to come to.
  * **kn** marks the imperfective.